AshrafEhab/ECOMMERCE-BACKEND-APPLICATION/README.md

 # E-commerce API

 ## Introduction
-This API provides a robust backend for an e-commerce platform, enabling users to manage products, orders, and user accounts.
-It leverages RESTful principles to provide a clean and efficient interface for interacting with the application's data.
+Django-powered API provides a backend for an e-commerce platform, enabling users to manage products, orders, and user accounts.

 ## Key Features